joinpursuit/Pursuit-Core-iOS/lessons/unit1/switch/README.md

 }
 ```

-Generates the error: "Switch must be exhaustive, try adding a default clause."
+The code above generates the error: "Switch must be exhaustive, try adding a default clause."
 This is one important point about `switch`: you must cover all bases (actually, all *cases*).
 And adding the default clause introduces a second point.
 If we don't want to do anything in our default case we use the keyword `break`.
 Swift requires an executable statement in each case.
 Generally, we may want to break in other matches but default is the most intuitive and therefore the most common.

 ```swift